Honchkrow/DeconE/README.md

 </center>

-It is clear that with the growth of noise power, the deconvolution results becomes worse.
+It is clear that with the growth of noise power, the deconvolution results become worse.

 <center>